 When the STI-PA is processing requests for an SPC token, the STI-PA shall ensure that along with the OCN value being validated that the EID is also verified to be associated with the originating entity’s account.

-Note, that there may be additional impacts to the STI-PA in terms of policies and mechanisms to vet the originating entities, but those are outside the scope of this documentIn the case where the TNSP is providing EIDs within their namespace and providing the originating entity with an SPC token, the impact is reduced.
+Note, that there may be additional impacts to the STI-PA in terms of policies and mechanisms to vet the originating entities, but those are outside the scope of this document.

+In the case where the TNSP is providing EIDs within their namespace and providing the originating entity with an SPC token, the impact is reduced.
 In this case, there is no requirement for any vetting by the STI-PA since the TNSP has already established an account with the STI-PA.

 The current STI-PA implementations, based on [ATIS-1000080], support only OCNs for the SP accounts.
-So an enhancement and further specification would be required to allow the EID extension to the namespace.
-However, no changes would be required to the ACME specifications.
+So an enhancement and further specification would be required to allow the EID extension in the namespace.
+In the case of a TNSP extending their own OCN namespace, the value of the EID can be ignored if included in a request for an SPC token.

+No changes are required to the ACME specifications.

 Applicability and Usage